soma-ramesh/ZARA-Sales-Data-Analysis/README.md

 15. **Promotions Effectiveness**: The data suggests that promotions may not significantly impact the overall revenue distribution but play a role in influencing sales volume.
 ZARA may consider optimizing their promotion strategies to enhance overall sales performance.

+16. **Top-Selling Seasonal Product**: The "Plaid Tie Dye Overshirt" stands out as the most popular seasonal product, demonstrating high demand among customers during the seasonal period.
+ZARA can take note of the success of this particular seasonal item and explore strategies to replicate its success or identify similar products for future seasonal offerings.

+17. **Lowest Price Seasonal Product**: The "High Collar Knit Sweater" is the seasonal product with the lowest price, priced at 8 USD.

+18. **Highest Price Seasonal Product**: The "Cropped Leather Jacket" stands out as the seasonal product with the highest price, commanding a price of 439 USD.